lino-framework/book/docs/dev/actions.rst

 Defining custom actions
 =======================

-Custom actions are the actions defined by the application developer.
+Application developers can define new custom actions by (1) applying the :func:`action` decorator to a model or table method, or (2) by subclassing the :class:`Action` class and instantiating them as an attribute of the model or table.

-The :ref:`Polls tutorial <lino.tutorial.polls>` has one of them:
+The :ref:`Polls tutorial <lino.tutorial.polls>` has a usage example of the first approach:

 .. code-block:: python